Joseph Tsai: Personal life

-He is married to Clara Wu Tsai, a granddaughter of Wu San-lien, the first elected mayor of Taipei City.
+He was married to Clara Wu Tsai, a granddaughter of Wu San-lien, the first elected mayor of Taipei City.
 Tsai and Wu have three children.
 Tsai's family now primarily resides in the La Jolla neighborhood of San Diego, California.
 Tsai primarily resides in Hong Kong and spends much of his time there for business.
 In January 2022, Tsai paid $188 million for a penthouse at 220 Central Park South.
+The Tsais announced their divorce on August 1, 2026.

 Political views

 On 7 October 2019, Tsai weighed in after Houston Rockets general manager Daryl Morey posted a tweet supporting protesters in Hong Kong.
 In an open letter to all NBA fans on his Facebook page, Tsai explained, with reference to historical foreign invasions of China, that Morey's tweet triggered a strong negative sentiment in China against territorial losses, especially those perceived to have been caused or escalated by foreign entities, and separatist movements.